robertkowalski/grenache/articles/udp/udp.md

 In this diagram our ISP assigns the IP `111.111.111.111` to us.
 If someone connects to this IP, the request will arrive at our router.
 In our small local network a server is running with the IP `192.168.1.3`.
 The two arrows or show a routing we set up, the port `3000` on our server is mapped to the port `1800`.
 When a request arrives at our public IP `111.111.111.111` on port `1800`, the router routes the packet to `192.168.1.3`, port `3000`.

 Sometimes we can’t create or maintain a routing table for technical or practical reasons.
 In those cases, we can use a practice called “UDP Holepunching”.
-With a UTP Holepunch, we let the router create the mapping.
+With a UDP Holepunch, we let the router create the mapping.
 In the next section, we will take a closer look at it.

 ## How UDP Holepunching works